albinjal/Bayesian-Car-Counting/blog.md

 Stuparu, D.-G., Ciobanu, R.-I., & Dobre, C. (2020).
 Vehicle Detection in Overhead Satellite Images Using a One-Stage Object Detection Model.
 Sensors, 20(22), 6485. https://doi.org/10.3390/s20226485

-## Appendix A: Code Modications
+## Appendix A: Code Modifications

 We additionally made a bunch of modifications to the official Bayesian Loss for Crowd Count Estimation with Point Supervision implementation.
-The modificaitons is spread out over multiple branches in our fork of the repository.
+The modifications are spread out over multiple branches in our fork of the repository.
 Some changes are highlighted below:

 - Added support for converting the format of the COWC dataset to the format used by the original implementation.
 - Added support for debugging the dataset by inspecting the annotations overlayed on the images.